CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

 Github is a web-based hosting service for version control using Git and it is mostly used for computer code.
-It provides access control and several collaboration features such as bug tracking,fr=eature requests,task management and wikis for every project.
+It provides access control and several collaboration features such as bug tracking,feature requests,task management and wikis for every project.

 ## Question 15